edmundmiller/edmundmiller.dev/content/posts/learn-react.md

 ### [eslint](https://marketplace.visualstudio.com/items?itemName=dbaeumer.vscode-eslint)

-`ESLint` tells you when you&rsquo;ve done something wrong and sometimes can fix it for you.
+`ESLint` tells you when you've done something wrong and sometimes can fix it for you.

 ## Integrated Terminal

 If you know how to get a terminal on your system already awesome.
-If you don&rsquo;t know what I&rsquo;m writing about, we&rsquo;re just going to use the integrated terminal.
-[A quick doc on it](https://code.visualstudio.com/docs/editor/integrated-terminal), I recommend you use `git bash` if you&rsquo;re on [windows](https://code.visualstudio.com/docs/editor/integrated-terminal#_windows).
+If you don't know what I'm writing about, we're just going to use the integrated terminal.
+[A quick doc on it](https://code.visualstudio.com/docs/editor/integrated-terminal), I recommend you use `git bash` if you're on [windows](https://code.visualstudio.com/docs/editor/integrated-terminal#_windows).

 # GitHub

 ## Create an Account

-If you don&rsquo;t have one yet that&rsquo;s fine.
+If you don't have one yet that's fine.
 It should be self explanatory.
-Bonus if you&rsquo;re a student, sign up for the [Student Pack](https://education.github.com/pack).
+Bonus if you're a student, sign up for the [Student Pack](https://education.github.com/pack).
 I am not spelling out a majority of this tutorial because of the various different platforms people are one would make it quite long, and because part of developing software is learning to read the friendly manual.
 Think of it more of a checklist.